the-cafe/git-ai-commit/README.md

-# 🤖 `git-ai-commit` | lets AI write your commit messages
+# 🤖 `git-ai-commit`

 <a href="https://pypi.org/project/git-ai-commit"><img src="https://img.shields.io/pypi/v/git-ai-commit" alt="Current version"></a>

 Tl;DR

-- A CLI and git hook that generates the perfect commit message every time you run `git commit`
+- Let AI write your commit messages

-- Integrates with the [`pre-commit`](https://pre-commit.com/) framework, works alongside all your git hooks
+- A CLI and git hook that summarizes your changes every time you run `git commit`

-- Supports all projects and programming languages
+- Integrates with the [`pre-commit`](https://pre-commit.com/) framework, working alongside all your git hooks

 ## 📺 Usage